Golf Tutorials

 Golf is a frustrating game.
 A great caddy is a calming presence who knows how to keep a player grounded, whether they're playing the round of their life or having a total meltdown.

 • Stay Positive and Neutral: Your job is to have a short memory.
-After a bad double-bogey, don't dwell on it.
-Hand them the driver on the next tee and say something simple like, "Alright, fresh start here.
-Let's find this fairway."
-Your calm demeanor can be infectious.
+After a bad hole, don't dwell on it.
+Encourage a fresh start on the next hole.

 Ready to give it a shot?
 Getting started as a caddy is usually a straightforward process, focused on proving your reliability and willingness to learn.

 1. Target Local Private Clubs: This is the most common path.
 Many private clubs have established caddie programs.
-Call them or look at their website to see who the Caddie Master is.
-This is the person in charge who handles scheduling and training.
+Call them or check their website for the caddie master in charge.

 2. Inquire About Training: Most clubs won't just throw you out there.
-They'll have a training program where they teach you the specifics of their course, their rules, and their standards of service.
-You’ll walk the course, learn the layout, and often take a test on etiquette and basic knowledge.
+They offer training programs covering the specifics of their course and standards of service.

 Final Thoughts